carltonj2000/bitcoin-notary/README.md

 The `jestjs` tests `describe` sections are summarized below and full details can be found in the `index.test.js`.

-- `setup tests` by
+- Before the tests are run the following operations are done:
 - removing the star blockchain by deleting the `blockchainDB` directory,
 - removing the test data by deleting the `star-data.json` file, and
 - generating a new set of star data in the `star-data.json` file.
   - `star-data.json` is generate buy the `generate-star-data.js` file.
   - `star-data.json` is generated with three wallet addresses and 1, 2 &amp; 3 stars respectively.
 - `basic server tests` to see if the server has basic functionality
 - `id validation and star registration` registers all the stars in `star-data.json`.